 - simply take time for yourself and your personal development.

 - When we meet for the first time, you will have the opportunity to ask questions and determine whether you would be happy to come to me for counselling.
-For my part, I will assess if I think I can help you and for that purpose I might be taking notes.
-We will decide whether we can work together, this is very important for Person-Centred Counselling.
+For my part, I will assess if I think I can help you.
+We will decide whether we can work together, it is essential you find the right counsellor for you.

 - If we decide to work together, during the second session, we will agree on ground rules such as confidentiality and in-therapy boundaries to keep both you, the client and myself, the counsellor aware and safe.